robinje/multi-user-dungeon/README.md

 - [x] Add a Message of the Day (MOTD) command.
 - [x] Add Bloom Filter to check for existing characters names being used.
 - [x] Add the ability to delete characters.
-- [ ] Add the ability to delete accounts.
+- [ ] Add look at item command.
 - [ ] Implement an obscenity filter.
 - [ ] Validate graph of loaded rooms and exits.
-- [ ] Add look at item command.
-- [ ] Improve the say commands.
+- [ ] Improve the say command.
 - [ ] Improve the input filters
 - [ ] Create administrative interface.
 - [ ] Force Password Resets when needed.
 - [ ] Allow starting room to be set by Archtype.
+- [ ] Add the ability to delete accounts.

 ## Project Overview